Music Videos

 Don Let the Sun Go Down on Me: Don Henley’s “Boys of Summer” Video

 Don Henley’s 1984 single “Boys of Summer” wasn’t supposed to resonate with people like us.
-At Bennington, where Fugazi, Public Enemy, and the Lunachicks were currency, Henley represented corporate rock—the music of our parents, already embarrassing, already obsolete.
-And yet the song would circulate quietly, obsessively, especially among writers.
-Bret Easton Ellis references it repeatedly in his work and on his podcast, and late music writer Marc Spitz once wrote an entire meditation on the exact moment in autumn when it becomes acceptable to play it again—an unofficial signal that summer has ended.
+At Bennington, where Fugazi, Public Enemy, and the Lunachicks were the baseline for cool, Henley represented corporate rock.
+The Eagles and their offshoots were the music of our parents, both embarrassing and obsolete.
+And yet the song would circulate quietly especially among writers.
+Bret Easton Ellis, some years ahead of me, references it repeatedly in his work and on his podcast, and friend, late music writer Marc Spitz, once wrote an entire meditation on the exact moment in autumn when it becomes acceptable to play “Boys of Summer” again—an unofficial signal that summer has ended.
 A kind of Groundhog Day for post-punks.

 Henley had to have been the least cool musician imaginable to be blasting around campus.
 If you played Lionel Richie, you might at least get points for irony.
 But “Boys of Summer” wasn’t ironic.
 Maybe that was the problem.
 Nobody wanted to be dragged back to high school—so distant, yet only a few years past.

 The video, for anyone who came of age in the 1980s, is as emblematic of MTV as anything Michael Jackson or Mötley Crüe released, but it’s more restrained, more adult.
 Directed by fashion photographer Jean-Baptiste Mondino, it fuses French New Wave detachment with the cold beauty of a Herb Ritts photograph, all acid-washed in regret.
-Still, none of those qualities alone explain why it lingers.
+Still, none of those qualities alone explain why its hold, which is both emotional and distant.

-Its power lies in the collision between lyrics and image.
+The power in the song lies in the collision between lyrics and image.
 There’s a narrative, but you have to reach for it, across a reservoir of yearning and a love of the past that resists nostalgia.
 It’s the sensation of flinching at a path not taken—the memory of a love abandoned—stretched across almost five minutes.
 When you’re listening to “Boys of Summer,” it feels like the best song ever written.
 When you’re watching the video, it feels like the best video ever made.

-The video invites interpretation.
-The bored high school beauty, heat amplifying her restlessness.
+The now iconic clip invites interpretation.
+The bored high school beauty, Southern California heat amplifying her restlessness.
 The Chippendale torsos springing skyward like whales breaching water.
-At its center, a middle-aged man at his desk, grimacing before daring to look over his shoulder, where a screen flashes scenes from his past: career chosen over love, now reimagined as a romantic beach montage dissolving into sunset.
+At its center, a middle-aged man (played by fellow Eagle Glenn Frey) at his desk, grimacing before daring to look over his shoulder, where a screen flashes scenes from his past: career chosen over love, now reimagined as a romantic beach montage dissolving into sunset.
 But, as Hemingway reminds us, the sun also rises.

-Henley isn’t after myth so much as confession.
+This is confessional writing and film-making.
+Not just of an individual.
 Each failure stands in for a generational compromise.
 Out on the road today, I saw a Deadhead sticker on a Cadillac.
-The line neatly dismantles Bryan Adams’s “Summer of ’69,” its glossy, calculated doppelgänger.
-It’s a punk sentiment, pushed to its most ironic endpoint when The Ataris rewrote it as: Out on the road today, I saw a Black Flag sticker on a Cadillac—adding a layer of inherited damage.
+The line neatly dismantles Bryan Adams’s “Summer of ’69,” its glossy, more calculated doppelgänger.
+Henley’s lyric embodies a punk sentiment, pushed to its most ironic endpoint when 90s band The Ataris rewrote it as: Out on the road today, I saw a Black Flag sticker on a Cadillac—adding a layer of inherited damage.

 That’s why the song resonates with people like Marc and me, who always thought of ourselves as countercultural.
 “Boys of Summer” is punk in spirit.
 It’s also folk, and rock.
 Genre doesn’t matter, because the power doesn’t come from Henley—it comes from the listener, who can hear the song at sixteen and fully inhabit it decades later.

 Or maybe that’s too generous.
 Aging doesn’t require growing old.
 You’re aging from birth.
-Writers may simply be more vulnerable to the sweetness—and the danger—of loss.
+Writers may simply be more vulnerable to the sweetness and danger of loss.

 But many Bennington-adjacent works—Less Than Zero among them—were products of conglomerates.
 That doesn’t weaken them.
 It proves that platform doesn’t determine meaning.
 It was true of MTV in 1984, and it’s true here.
 Henley has been a wealthy musician for most of his life.
 He’ll never have underground credibility.
 But memory erases those distinctions.
 In the past, where we converge more than we diverge, it all becomes irrelevant.